Frequently Asked Questions

 Any additional applications will be cancelled by the MSc admission office.

-Scholarship holders must successfully complete a minimum of 30 ECTS in two countries which are different from the country in which you resided at the time of application.
+Scholarship holders must successfully complete a minimum of 30 ECTS in two countries which are different from the country in which they resided at the time of application.

-This means that if, e.g. you, are residing in Italy at the time of application, you must choose a study track with a second–year university that is not located in Italy in order t
+This means that if, you e.g. are residing in Italy at the time of application, you must choose a study track with a second–year university that is not located in Italy in order to be eligible for an Erasmus Mundus scholarship.

 No, all Erasmus Mundus students must study full-time.

 Yes, you can apply for admission.
-However, to meet the application requirements, you must upload your qualifying bachelors’ transcript and certificate.
-Your master’s degree is not taken into consideration in the assessment for admission.
+However, to meet the application requirements, you must upload your qualifying bachelor’s transcript and diploma.
+Your master’s degree will not be taken into consideration in the assessment for admission.

 We only accept a completed upper secondary school degree, bachelor’s degree or master’s degree in English from Australia, Canada, Ireland, New Zealand, United Kingdom or USA, as proof of English language proficiency.